 To elaborate more on my decision, I’ve broken it up into six main reasons why I’m quitting Instagram for 2020.

-I honestly find it very difficult to put everything into words to explain how different my life is since logging off.
+I honestly find it very difficult to put everything into words to explain how different my life has been since logging off.

 My hope for you is that you at least try a week off of Instagram just to get a taste of what life is like without it.